dfinity/examples/motoko/http_counter/README.md

 echo "http://$CANISTER_ID.localhost:8000/"
 ```

-All functionality of the crate can be exercised with the following commands:
+All functionality of the canister can be exercised with the following commands:

 ```bash
 CANISTER_ID=$(dfx canister id http_counter)